Course - Leadership and Change Management - AL530120

 Course content

 Organizations across all sectors are frequently required to undertake significant organizational changes that may involve structure, strategy, technology, and employee roles and attitudes.
 Such changes are necessary to stay competitive amid global shifts, deregulation, and technological advances.
-Consequently, managers must have the skills to effectively drive these changes.
+Consequently, managers must have the skills to effectively lead and manage these changes for organizational renewal and innovation and sustainable performance.

 This course offers students with an in-depth understanding of change management, exploring key models, processes, and tools.
 By integrating tool-based, process, and critical perspectives on organizational change, it guides participants to form a holistic view of change dynamics across diverse organizational contexts.
-Through case studies and current research, the course will help develop skills for formulating effective change strategies and leading change initiatives effectively.
+Through case studies and current research, the course will develop students’ ability to design effective change strategies and lead change initiatives in more sustainable ways.

 Learning outcome